dell/omnia/docs/source/Utils/AdditionalNIC.rst

             * intel_idle.max_cstate=0
             * intel_pstate=disable

+.. caution:: During subsequent runs of the playbook, it's user's responsibility to ensure that same command-line parameters with same values are not provided.
+Only parameters with updated values should be provided during subsequent playbook executions.

 **Executing the playbook**

 After you have filled up the ``input/network_spec.yml`` and ``input/server_spec.yml`` with all the necessary details based on the configuration(s) required, do the following to execute the playbook: